guyinatuxedo/ctf/shellphish_heap/single_null_byte_overflow/Readme.md

 This is another section from the CTF team Shellphish's educational series on how to do heap exploitation.

+For a ctf that uses this attack: https://github.com/guyinatuxedo/ctf/tree/master/0ctf/pwn/babyheap

 This section essentially covers how to get heap consolidation, with a single null byte overflow.
 The goal is to get the heap to consolidate past an allocated chunk, then allocate a chunk that overlaps with the "forgotten" chunk.

 ## Process